DogushC/Deneyap-Kart-Web-Agent/README.md

 This project is made for https://deneyapkart.org/deneyapkart/deneyapblok/

-It uses arduino-cli to interact  with Deneyap Kart/Mini.
+It uses arduino-cli to interact with
+- Deneyap Kart
+- Deneyap Mini
+- Deneyap Kart 1A

 Basically  this program uses websockets to connect websites front end communicates with it, parses information and utilizes arduino-cli.